 Motovun Film Festival takes place in a picturesque medieval town situated in a fort 270 m above sea level.
 A five-day film marathon with evening outdoor screenings and daily screenings in theatres.
 Festival program consists of around 70 titles from all over the world, from documentaries to feature films, from shorts to long forms, from guerilla made films to co-productions.
 Motovun is one of the most popular Croatian festivals and summer destinations.

-After the first two years being held on the island of Brac, last year’s edition of Supertoon – International Animation Festival has moved to the beautiful coastal town of Sibenik.
-Supertoon is definitely going to add some flavour to an already rich summer season in Sibenik.
+Supertoon, also known as the Festival in Flip – Flops, is definitely adding some flavour to an already rich summer season in Sibenik.
 Supertoon is known for showcasing recent short animated films for adults and for kids and especially for its carefully curated music video selection programme – Supertoon Supertunes.
-Last years festival’s tagline was Festival in Flip – Flops.

-The Postira Seaside Film Festival is organized by a small group of enthusiasts gathered in the assosiations “LANTERNA MAGICA” and “UNIKAT”, who are trying to further cultural life in their little village to make life better for it´s inhabitants (especially the young).
+The Postira Seaside Film Festival is organized by a small group of enthusiasts who are trying to further cultural life in their little village to make life better for it´s inhabitants (especially the young).
 The festival takes place in the old town square of the picturesque village Postira on the island of Brac.
 Laid back and definitely fun!

 Vukovar Film Festival – Danube Region Film Festival is a one week manifestiation whose rich programme selection includes winners of the world’s largest film festivals.
 It takes place on several locations in Vukovar.
 Evening screenings take place on the Terrace of the Agency for Waterways and the beautiful park of Eltz Castle, while standard day – time screening locations are Ruzicka’s house, Cinema Borovo and a summer getaway place Danubian Sand Island “Ada”.